Your Questions Answered

-The Women’s Resource Center (WRC) provides emergency, temporary shelter and services to victims of domestic violence and their dependent children, victims of sexual violence and their family/significant other, and stalking.
-The WRC has 2 crisis lines – Shelter 405-701-5540, and the Rape Crisis Center at 405-701-5660.
-There is no charge for any of the services provided by WRC.
+The Women’s Resource Center (WRC) offers emergency, temporary shelter and support services to survivors of domestic violence and their dependent children, as well as to victims of sexual violence and stalking, along with their family members or significant others.
+The WRC operates two dedicated crisis lines: the Shelter Crisis Line at (405) 701-5540 and the Rape Crisis Center at (405) 701-5660.
+All services provided by the WRC are completely free of charge.
+We serve all genders.

 Rape is any kind of sexual intercourse (vaginal, oral, or anal) that is committed against a person’s will or is committed with physical force or threat to hurt the victim or another person.
 It is also considered rape if the victim is intoxicated or unconscious and unable to give consent.
 Rape and sexual assault are not about sexual desire- they are about power and control.